The inner workings of Hire an Illustrator and our general thoughts on the illustration industry. #LoveIllustration #WeAreIllustrators

 Welcome to the Annual Illustrators’ Survey!
 This year we had 1443 illustrators responding to the survey and as with last year (Survey 2017) it’s given us an interesting set of results, some positive and, we’re sorry to say, some negative.

-As you go through you’ll see we have chipped in with some comparisons to last year’s results and some thoughts from Ben the Illustrator.
+As you go through you’ll see we have chipped in with some comparisons to last year’s results.
 Of course, this survey is a broad look at our industry and community.
 We do hope you can use it to build a better career, but that said there is no one route to success in illustration, and what works for some, may not benefit others.
 Use it as a guide, a foundation to look at your own illustration practise and consider where you can grow and develop.

 Number of illustrators who took part in the survey

 Studied another creative subject